Loch Stack

 Loch Stack is a large, irregularly shaped freshwater loch in the Northwest of Scotland.
 It lies approximately 4 mi southeast of Laxford Bridge and is surrounded by mountains.
 Ben Stack rises steeply from the loch's southwestern shore and Arkle lies directly to the north.

+The outflow from Loch More, which is about 1 mi south of Loch Stack, is carried (via Loch nan Ealachan) by the small river An Earachd into Loch Stack.

 Survey

 The loch was surveyed between 6 and 8 September 1902 by T.N.
 Johnston and James Murray and later charted as part of the Sir John Murray's Bathymetrical Survey of Fresh-Water Lochs of Scotland 1897-1909.